The Department for International Tax Cooperation (DITC) has extended the reporting deadline for the 2019 CRS Compliance Form to 15 September 2021.

 4. Other searches – how are these being conducted?

 Land Registry searches can be conducted electronically by those with subscriptions to the online search service.
 Personal searches at the Registry are also an option, although this is not in practice the way the legal profession conducts searches.
-These searches may now be conducted by email in order to avoid unnecessary face to face contact.

 5. Court sessions and position (including filings and hearings)